codigo-alan/ldustats-backend/README.md

 * Django and Django Rest Framework for the server side ⚙️
 * Vite with React JavaScript for the client side 👉👉 [ldustats-frontend](https://github.com/codigo-alan/ldustats-frontend) 🌐
 * PostgreSQL 🗄️

+## Host information

+This Django project and the PostgreSQL database are hosted on Railway